withpaceio/react-native-nacl-jsi/README.md

 Sodium library for React Native with JSI binding.

+## Features

+- ⚡️ High performance integration of the Sodium library written in C++
+- 🔗 Synchronous calls without the bridge, uses [JSI](https://reactnative.dev/docs/the-new-architecture/landing-page#fast-javascriptnative-interfacing)
+- 🧩 Compatible with the new architecture

+## Source compilation

 Precompiled binaries of [libsodium](https://libsodium.org) will be linked by default.
 Optionally, you can choose to compile libsodium by yourself (run **npm&nbsp;run&nbsp;rebuild** in package directory).
 Source code will be downloaded and verified before compilation.

-## Source compilation

 ### MacOS prerequisites